PayConstruct/ecomm-orbital-widget-js/examples/react/README.md

-# Orbital Widget via rollup
+# Orbital Widget via React + Vite

 ## Description

-This example shows how to integrate [rollup](https://www.npmjs.com/package/rollup) and Orbital Widget
+This example shows how to integrate Orbital Widget in a react application.

 ## How to Run